Primary Brain Tumors

 Primitive Neuroectodermal Tumor (PNET)

-PNET (primitive neuroectodermal tumor) is a category of malignant tumors which appear similar under the microscope to medulloblastoma but occur primarily in the top part of the brain (the cerebrum).
-This category of tumors is
+Primitive Neuroectodermal Tumor, also referred to as PNET, is a category of malignant (cancerous) tumors which appear similar under the microscope to medulloblastoma but occur primarily in the top part of the brain (the cerebrum).